eigerco/solana-spec/implementation-details.md

 1. [Receives](#receiving-data) data in a binary form over UDP sockets - data is gathered in a batch of packets and processed further
 2. [Consumes](#consuming-packets) packets - they are deserialized into messages, sanitized and verified before processing
 3. [Processes](#data-processing) messages - they are filtered, the incoming values are stored in the node's internal storage, and in some cases, responses are generated
-4. Generates pings, push and pull messages in the main gossip loop which are sent to peers.
+4. Generates pings, push and pull messages in the gossip loop which are sent to peers.
 5. Sends responses over sockets - messages are serialized to a binary form and sent to peers via UDP sockets.

 ### Receiving data from cluster